Marilyn Kelly-Buccellati: Career

 Her work on style has led her to establish criteria for the identification of what may be called Hurrian art; it has further helped define major trends in Syro-Mesopotamian art, such as the development of a new attention for realism in the rendering of the human figure.
-She has also worked extensively on statistical analysis, in particular with regard to ceramic typology: she is currently producing a digital book on the very extensive ceramic corpus of Urkesh,.
+She has also worked extensively on statistical analysis, in particular with regard to ceramic typology: she is currently producing a digital book on the very extensive ceramic corpus of Urkesh.

 Combining her interest in stratigraphy and iconography she worked on the many thousands of fragmented seal impressions found in the Mozan excavations so that she could determine the iconographic motifs they contained which embodied a new Hurrian style.
 By connecting scenes and inscriptions on these seal impressions it was possible to identify Tell Mozan as the site of ancient Urkesh, and to describe the original seals as belonging to several kings, queens, and servants of the royal court.
 Urkesh is one of the oldest and largest cities of Syria, dating back to the early fourth millennium and reaching an extent of some 130 hectares in the third millennium.
 It was a major center of the Hurrians, important politically but especially for its religious significance.
 The reconstruction of the Urkesh iconography led to her research on the position and power of the royal Urkesh women and the women connected with them.

 She is retired from the Art Department of California State University Los Angeles where she taught ancient art and archaeology for 30 years.
 Presently she is an Associated Researcher of the Cotsen Institute of Archaeology at University of California, UCLA.

-Her work has been recognized in a volume of studies published in her honor, alongside her husband, Giorgio Buccellati.